House Passes Deal on Storm Aid, Debt Limit, Government Funding

 Continue Reading Below

 Passed in a 316-90 vote with scant debate, the bill was the result of an unexpected deal President Donald Trump struck with Democratic leaders in which they agreed to wrap together the hurricane relief aid with a controversial short-term extension of the debt ceiling.
-The bill passed the Senate on Thursday and now heads to the White House for Mr. Trump's signature.
+The bill passed the Senate on Thursday and Mr. Trump signed it late Friday.

 The House action came after a contentious meeting during which Republican lawmakers lashed out in frustration at Treasury Secretary Steven Mnuchin and Office of Management and Budget Director Mick Mulvaney in a closed-door meeting.